 So you can imagine my shock when my husband asks if we can have soup for dinner!
 I love soup.
 I could eat it every day of the week and twice on Sunday.
 But I usually reserve my soup recipes for the cooler months because I don’t want to watch the poor guy sweat into his bowl as he’s trying to eat.

 One of the ingredients used in this Corn and Crab Chowder is shrimp stock.
 Some grocery stores sell shrimp or seafood stock right next to the chicken and beef stock.
 However, if you can’t find it you can always use additional chicken stock or simply make your own seafood stock.
-I chose to make my own stock using the left over shrimp shells from this post.
+I chose to make my shrimp stock.
 I tossed the shells from a pound of shrimp into a pot with half an onion, two bay leaves, 10-12 peppercorns, several sprigs of fresh sage, rosemary, and thyme and simmered in a covered pot for about an hour.
 I purposely chose not to add salt because I knew I could go back and add salt to my soup later on if I needed to.
 You don’t have to use my ingredients exactly.
 Use whatever you have on hand.
 If you Google shrimp or seafood stock, you will find a bazillion different methods.